-Recent performances have included productions of Tosca (Cavaradossi) with Maestro Emmanuel Plasson in a tour of southern France; a nationwide tour of the US with his alma mater, The Curtis Institute, joined by Mikael Eliasen, Milos Repicky; as well as debuts with LA Opera (Edgar Allen Poe and Cecil Cheshire in Gordon Getty's Scare Pair), Opera Omaha (Lurcanio in Handel's Ariodante), Syracuse Opera (Macduff in Verdi's Macbeth), and the completion of the first performance of Wagner's Die Walküre in Miami in 30 years portraying Siegmund with the Miami Music Festival.
+Recent performances have included productions of Tosca (Cavaradossi) with Maestro Emmanuel Plasson in a tour of southern France; a nationwide tour of the US with Mikael Eliasen and Milos Repicky for Curtis on Tour; as well as debuts with LA Opera (Edgar Allen Poe and Cecil Cheshire in Gordon Getty's Scare Pair), Opera Omaha (Lurcanio in Handel's Ariodante), Syracuse Opera (Macduff in Verdi's Macbeth), and the completion of Wagner's Die Walküre portraying Siegmund with the Miami Music Festival.
 Upcoming highlights include a debut with the Kentucky Opera revisiting the role of Don José, and joining OnSite Opera in New York City, portraying the role of Peter Quint in Benjamin Britten's The Turn of the Screw.
 Other milestones include performances with the New York City Opera, Chicago Opera Theatre, Lyric Opera of Chicago, Opera Philadelphia, Opera Colorado, Opera Regio Torino, Deutsche Oper Berlin, Wexford Festival Opera, Ars Musica Hong Kong, Carnegie Hall Presents, Lincoln Center Festival, Chautauqua Opera, Prototype Festival, and many others.

 On the concert stage, Dominic has recently joined the Florida Symphony for Michael Tippett's A Child of Our Time, Kaohsiung Symphony in Taiwan for a New Year's Concert, Milwaukee Symphony for Bach's Magnificat, and the Orchestra of the Tchaikovsky Conservatory (Svetlanov) and several other Russian orchestras with Maestro Mark Mandarano on a tour celebrating Leonard Bernstein.
 In the coming months, Mr. Armstrong will make debuts with both the Amarillo Symphony (Tenor Soloist, Beethoven 9) and the Portland Symphony Orchestra (Tenor Soloist, The Bells, Rachmaninoff).
 Other symphonies and orchestras Mr. Armstrong has appeared with include The Russian National Symphony (Brabbins), Philadelphia Orchestra (Nizet-Seguin), Boston Symphony Orchestra (Nelsons), Detroit Symphony (Slatkin), Portland Symphony (Portland, Oregon), Rochester Symphony, Waterbury Symphony, Princeton Symphony, Symphony in C, National Symphony Orchestra, Lansing Symphony, and the New York Philharmonic (Gilbert).